cruzluna/blog/src/content/post/learningrust/index.md

 Back from vacation.
 I want to learn more about Wasm and I think this could be a nice little learning project to jump on.
 I know I tried to do the rewrite of the rate limiter, but it was annoying me and honestly I like my Go implementation and it doesn't truly interest me to completely rewrite it right now.
 This Wasm project is more intriguing at the moment.
 I do have two worries: 1) I am trying to learn two difficult things at the same time.
 2) I am not diving deep into Go, which I want to master.
 My reconciliation is that at work I am going to try to use Go and this Rust learning is just a small side project to promote learning.
 And a side note, from some very limited research, Rust Wasm seems to be superior than Go's because of the garbage collector.

+## 02/03/2024

+Rust is hard.
+I am still learning lots but I am struggling to find a good project to work.
+I am a bit spread thin at the moment with Rust, moving to a new city, and preparing for my new job.
+Either way, I am going to a Rust mixer in NYC next week and
+I think this will fun to meet other Rustaceans.
+I am going to read the Pingora code base and familiarize myself with some production Rust code.